Aged City Living

 - Sensory screening and intervention – providing sensory profiling and specific strategies that empower the client to feel safe and secure in their environment and develop positive coping strategies

 Provides support to people who need short to medium term assistance with shopping, housekeeping and appointments.

 Assistance with Care and Housing for the Aged

 This service provides case management and advocacy support to people who are homeless, or at risk of homelessness, and are 50 years and over (45 years and over if from an Aboriginal or Torres Strait Islander background), to access safe and secure housing, and live independently in the community.

 Home and Community Care

-This program aims to provide a broad range of flexible, low level services to people who are under 65 years of age to promote independence in the home and community.
+This program aims to provide a broad range of flexible, low level home and community support to people who are under 65 years of age with a disability, and who have experienced homelessness to achieve independence in the home and community.

-The Home and Community Care program is state-funded and operates in the eastern metropolitan region, and parts of the western and southern metropolitan regions.
+The Home and Community Care program operates in the eastern metropolitan region, and parts of the western and southern metropolitan regions.